Western Lake, Florida, USA

 - Statistics / Weather / Helpful Links

 Looking for Western Lake cabins or other accommodations?
 Save time and use this interactive map to find, compare and book at the best rates.
-Or explore our comprehensive list of favorite travel partners.
+Or explore more of our favorite travel partners.

 Western Lake is an unusual lake.
 Located in the Florida Panhandle East Region, Western Lake is one of Florida’s coastal dune lakes.
 Found in only a few locations worldwide, coastal dune lakes are intimately connected to the sea through an inflow/outflow channel.
 However, the outflow does not exchange water all of the time; the actions of sand, wind and tides cyclically close off the outflow while rainfall and ground seepage increases the fresh water.
 Eventually, high water forces open the channel again and a more tidal exchange begins to take place.
 Western Lake has constant sea water seepage so remains brackish most of the time.
 At 214 acres Western Lake is one of the larger dune lakes.
 Most are considerably smaller.
 These waterways have the highest occurrences of rare wildlife species in the state, some of which are found nowhere else in the world.